kzu/kzu.github.io/_posts/2023-02-28-nugetizer-diagnostics.md

-Recently I was catching up on the latest & greatest guidance for NuGet package authors (such as [Meziantou's blog](https://www.meziantou.net/ensuring-best-practices-for-nuget-packages.htm) and the new Microsoft docs [on best practices](https://learn.microsoft.com/en-us/nuget/create-packages/package-authoring-best-practices)) and I realized it's non-trivial to keep track of those on every library project you do.
+Recently I was catching up on the latest & greatest guidance for NuGet package authors (such as [Meziantou's blog](https://www.meziantou.net/ensuring-best-practices-for-nuget-packages.htm) and the new Microsoft docs [on packaging best practices](https://learn.microsoft.com/en-us/nuget/create-packages/package-authoring-best-practices)) and I realized it's non-trivial to keep track of those on every library project you ship.

-So I dedided to supercharge [NuGetizer](https://clarius.org/nugetizer) with the knowledge of these guidelines, so it can be even more helpful when authoring non-trivial nuget packages!
+So I decided to supercharge [NuGetizer](https://clarius.org/nugetizer) with the knowledge of these guidelines, so it can be even more helpful when authoring non-trivial nuget packages!